docker/docs/datacenter/ucp/2.2/guides/admin/configure/integrate-with-dtr.md

 ## 2. Test your local setup

-The best way to confirm that your computer is correctly configured, is by trying to pull and push images from your local Docker installation to DTR.
+To confirm that your computer is configured correctly, try to pull and push images from your local Docker installation to DTR.

 1. Create a test repository on DTR.